 How to Do a Roller Boat

-Sit on the mat, legs bent at 90 degrees and feet flat on the floor.
+Sit on the mat, knees bent at 90 degrees and feet flat on the floor.
 Tilt your hips forward, rounding through the spine as you pull your navel towards your spine (making a ‘C’ shape with your upper body).
 Keep your shoulders down and the crown of your head towards the ceiling.

 Clasp your hands behind your thighs and roll onto your back.